• C Programming Video Tutorials

 There are many C compilers available.
 Following is a select list of C compilers that are widely used −

-GNU Compiler Collection (GCC): GCC is another popular open-source C compiler.
-It is available for a wide range of platforms, including Windows, macOS, and Linux.
+GNU Compiler Collection (GCC) − GCC is a popular open-source C compiler.
+It is available for a wide range of platforms including Windows, macOS, and Linux.
 GCC is known for its wide range of features and support for a variety of C standards.

 Turbo C − Turbo C is a discontinued C compiler that was developed by Borland.
 It was popular in the early 1990s, but it is no longer widely used.

-Examples in this tutorial are built with GCC compiler.
+The examples in this tutorial are compiled on the GCC compiler.
 The most frequently used and free available compiler is the GNU C/C++ compiler.
-The following section explains how to install GNU C/C++ compiler on various OS.
+The following section explains how to install GNU C/C++ compiler on various operating systems.
 We keep mentioning C/C++ together because GNU gcc compiler works for both C and C++ programming languages.

 Installation on UNIX/Linux